openhab/org.openhab.binding.zwave/doc/vda/dimmer3_0_0.md

 ![Vitrum III EU Dimmer product image](https://www.cd-jackson.com/zwave_device_uploads/475/475_default.jpg)

+The Vitrum III EU Dimmer supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 When the device is in the stand-alone mode and is not included in a Z-Wave network the illuminated ring around the touch keys will light red for a moment when passing from one mode to another.